 18/03/17: Enquanto isso, os ataques à Faixa de Gaza continuam para forçar o Hamas a reagir e Israel recomeçar a "podagem de grama" com mais uma operação militar genocida.

-With 96% of the water undrinkable, families in are desperate for clean water.
+Israeli warplanes launched 3 raids on With 96% of the water undrinkable, families in

 Israel’s occupation of Palestinian territory does not only exist above ground.

-I have already spoken about the theft of Palestinian hydric resources in 2010 - A arma da sede na ocupação da Palestina
+I have already spoken about the theft of Palestinian hydric resources in 2010 - A arma da sede na ocupação da Palestina.

 With gas, the story is much the same.